blporter/GoblinBot/README.md

 Uses [SendGrid](https://sendgrid.com/) to deal with email notifications.

-To use this, a SendGrid API key and the email to send to should be listed in a config.yml file within the data directory.
+To use this, a SendGrid API key and the email to send to should be listed in a config.yml at the root.
 Then simply compile main.rb.